Jacobh2/lisaspisslotter/README.md

 - [x] Have start page / landing page
   - Will always yield a losing ticket
 - [x] Winning / losing page
-- [A] Scratch also the "don't scratch this square" thing, and then trigger a instant lose
+- [x] Scratch also the "don't scratch this square" thing, and then trigger a instant lose
 - [x] Don't show icons until everything is loaded
 - [x] Change favicon
 - [x] Update HTML title
 - [x] All "events" should be recognized in the message bar
 - [x] Recognize hash events to make Jacob stfu
 - [x] Favourite Lisa quotes i nedre högra textfältet
-- [-] Field to enter a ticket ID directly on page
+- [x] Field to enter a ticket ID directly on page
-- [-] When won/lost, button for new ticket, should play "ny_lott" sound
+- [x] When won/lost, button for new ticket, should play "ny_lott" sound
 - [ ] Add a speaker/sound icon in top right corner to show/inform that sound is playing

 ## Backend